BroadcomMFD/code4z/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/broadcomMFD/cobol-control-flow?style=flat-square)](https://github.com/BroadcomMFD/cobol-control-flow/issues)
 [![slack](https://img.shields.io/badge/chat-on%20Slack-blue?style=flat-square)](https://communityinviter.com/apps/che4z/code4z)

-COBOL Control Flow provides graphical visualization of program flow for programs written in COBOL.
-The extension is designed to help COBOL developers to quickly comprehend and debug COBOL programs with which they might not be familiar.
+COBOL Control Flow provides graphical visualization of program flow for programs that are written in COBOL.
+The extension is designed to help COBOL developers to quickly comprehend and debug COBOL programs that they might not be familiar with.

 > How can we improve COBOL Control Flow?
 [Let us know on our Git repository](https://github.com/BroadcomMFD/cobol-control-flow/issues)